-As of December 31, 2016, we had \$57.1 million in cash and cash equivalents and our net assets totaled \$353.8 million.
+As of December 31, 2015, we had \$31.7 million in cash and cash equivalents and our net assets totaled \$247.4 million.
 We believe that our current cash and cash equivalents on hand, our continued access to SBA-guaranteed debentures, our Credit Facility and our anticipated cash flows from operations will provide adequate capital resources with which to operate and finance our investment business and make distributions to our stockholders for at least the next 12 months.
 We intend to generate additional cash primarily from the future offerings of securities (including the ATM Program) and future borrowings, as well as cash flows from operations, including income earned from investments in our portfolio companies.
 On both a short-term and long-term basis, our primary use of funds will be investments in portfolio companies and cash distributions to our stockholders.
-Additionally, certain of our SBA debentures begin to mature in 2018, which will require repayment on or before the respective maturity dates.